LakshAgg/AddFile/README.md

 The configuration can be stored anywhere u like.
 On running the program for the first time it will ask for the path to the config file.

 ### Config File
 The file follows a really simple syntax.
+An example is available in the file example.config
 ```
 Variables and Comments